Simhyeon/rif/meta.md

 ### Imminent

-* [ ] Update should fail on non modified file without force option
+Branch: New subcommand
+* [ ] Enalbe config change with subcommand

 Branch: New features
 * [ ] Add new features